Senjai/multitenancy/README.md

 Worth mentioning that after these overrides are complete, a migration could be created to drop these columns that have been added by forem.

 ***

+Interlude,

+A couple of other things i've noticed..
+While using the subdomain as a way to scope schemas, a problem arises still when www is used before the domain name.
+It is considered/thought to be a subdomain and Apartment looks for it as a schema.

+***